-Identify sources of stress from being an animal care/control and law enforcement professional.
+Identify sources of stress from being a professional who works with vulnerable adults.

 Recognize that a range of emotions is a normal part of work and relationships, including this work.

 Understand the power of the unconscious, transference and counter-transference and how it both protects us and gets in the way.

-Recognize specific individual stressors and stressors particular to certain work situations or clients or animals.
+Recognize specific individual stressors and stressors particular to certain work situations or clients.